hounslg/SF-Technology-Sparx/README.md

 + Free Text

 ### Connectors
 There are two types of connectors, an integraiton style which can show direction, and an ERD style one showing multiplicity.
 Both line types can have their style (solid,dotted,dashed...) configured by the tag value.
+Both connectors also support the quick linker option in Enterprise Architect.

 #### Integration
 This shows a simple link between two objects.
 You can specificy the direction and based on what you've selected appropriate solid arrows are show.
 This connector also supports the UML style of multiplicity (e.g. 0..\*) and displays this as expected.